-(1) Both Lots Undeveloped, Outside or Within SPO
+(1) Both Lots Undeveloped, Within SPO

-If two (2) or more contiguous lots are in common ownership of record at the time of adoption of this Ordinance, if any of these lots do not individually meet the dimensional standards of this Ordinance, and if one (1) or more of the lots is vacant or contains no principal structure, the lots shall be combined to the extent necessary to meet the applicable dimensional standards of this Ordinance.
-The provision shall not apply to two (2) or more contiguous lots that are held in common ownership on the effective date of this Ordinance and recorded separately in the Cumberland County Registry of Deeds, and where at least one (1) of the lots is nonconforming, if the nonconforming lot is served by a public sewer or can accommodate a subsurface sewage disposal system in conformance with the State of Maine Subsurface Wastewater Disposal Rules; and (a) each lot contains at least 20,000 square feet of lot area; or (b) any lots that do not meet the lot width and lot area requirements of the base zoning district (and any overlay districts) are reconfigured or combined so that each new lot contains at least 20,000 square feet in lot area.
+If two (2) or more contiguous undeveloped lots are in common ownership of record at the effective date of this Ordinance or subsequent amendment and, if any of these lots do not individually meet the dimensional standards of this Ordinance the lots shall be combined to the extent necessary to meet the applicable dimensional standards of this Ordinance.
+The provision shall not apply to two (2) or more contiguous lots that are held in common ownership on June 15, 2009 and recorded separately in the Cumberland County Registry of Deeds, and where at least one (1) of the lots is nonconforming, if the nonconforming lot is served by a public sewer or can accommodate a subsurface sewage disposal system in conformance with the State of Maine Subsurface Wastewater Disposal Rules; and

+- a.
+Each lot contains at least 20,000 square feet of lot area; or - b.
+Any lots that do not meet the lot width and lot area requirements of the base zoning district (and any overlay districts) are reconfigured or combined so that each new lot contains at least 20,000 square feet in lot area.